DOT Eye Exam

 I Have Monocular Vision.
 Can I Pass the DOT Eye Exam?

-If you have monocular vision, you may be eligible for a Federal Vision Exemption.
+You may be eligible for a Federal Vision Exemption if you have monocular vision.
 To qualify, your good eye must have at least 20/40 vision and 70 degrees of peripheral vision.
 However, while the exemption makes driving with one eye possible in some cases, it's important to note that you cannot pass the DOT physical eye exam with monocular vision alone.
 If you meet all other requirements of the examination, though, then you may be able to apply for the exemption.
 What is the UCR program?

 What If I’ve Had Laser Surgery?

 Say you've undergone laser eye surgery.
-Your vision is likely to be in top-notch shape and you should have no difficulty meeting the requirements of the Department of Transportation (DOT) eye test.
+Your vision is likely to be in top-notch shape, and you should have no difficulty meeting the requirements of the Department of Transportation (DOT) eye test.
 This procedure may help you say goodbye to glasses or contact lenses for good and enjoy crystal-clear vision!
+Know more about MC License vs USDOT License.

 What If I Fail My DOT Eye Exam?